MicrosoftDocs/sandbox/sandbox/functions-recipes/includes/durable-authoring-orchestrators.md

 ## Authoring Orchestrator Functions
-Orchestration functions are responsible for managing the stateful workflows in Durable Functions.
+Orchestrator functions are responsible for managing the stateful workflows in Durable Functions.
 They take care of checkpointing progress and resuming workflows that are waiting for activities to complete. `OrchestrationTriggerAttribute` is used to annotate functions as orchestrator functions.

 Orchestration functions support only `DurableOrchestrationContext` as a parameter type. `DurableOrchestrationContext` has methods that allow you to call activity functions, call sub-orchestrations, get input data for the orchestrator, and a few others.